Green card eb1 extraordinary ability visa

 An advantage of filing EB-1 petitions is that a labor certification is not needed or required.
 Moreover, the EB-1 worker of extraordinary ability may petition for himself or herself.
-On the other hand, an employer of (1) an outstanding professor/researcher or (2) a multinational executive or manager must file the FORM I-140 with USCIS.
+On the other hand, an employer of (1) an exceptional professor/researcher or (2) a multinational executive or manager must file the FORM I-140 with USCIS.

-Aliens with extraordinary ability are those with “extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international acclaim and whose achievements have been recognized in the field through extensive documentation.”
+Aliens with extraordinary ability are those with “extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international acclaim and whose achievements have been recognized in the sphere through extensive documentation.”

 - Receipt of lesser nationally or internationally recognized prizes or awards for excellence;